ojalp26/Multi-Agent-Systems-With-Google-Adk/README.md

 * Understood agent cards, tool definitions, API usage, and evaluation design
 * Created clean notes summarizing every section from the PDF

 ---

-## 🎥 Demo Video

-I have included a **complete video demonstration** showing:

-In this demo video, I showcase:

-* Autonomous Tool Chaining: The agent intelligently executes a sequence of 3 distinct tools (Fee Lookup → Exchange Rate → Calculator) to solve a complex financial query.
-* Persistent State Management: The system recalls user context (Name/Location) from a SQLite database even after a complete server restart.
-* Live Observability: The terminal logs reveal the agent's internal "thought process" and tool inputs in real-time, proving it isn't just guessing.
-* Agent-to-Agent (A2A) Networking: Two separate terminal processes communicate via the A2A protocol, simulating a real-world Client-Server microservices architecture.
-* Strict Instruction Adherence: The agent follows "Critical Rules" to bypass clarifying questions and immediately execute code for faster results.

----